EndPointCorp/end-point-blog/2015/01/12/web-development-big-data-and-devops-osi.html.md

 author: Selvakumar Arumugam
 gh_issue_number: 1069
 tags: angular, conference, containers, mongodb, nodejs, php, cms
-title: Web Development, Big Data and DevOps — OSI Days 2014, India
+title: Web Development, Big Data and DevOps—​OSI Days 2014, India
 ---

 This is the second part of an article about the conference [Open Source India](https://opensourceindia.in/osidays/), 2014 was held at Bengaluru, India.
 The first part is available [here](/blog/2014/11/19/mongodb-and-openstack-osi-days-2014).
 The second day of the conference started with the same excitement level.
 I plan to attend talks covering Web, Big Data, Logs monitoring and Docker.